TissUUmaps/TissUUmaps-docs/_sources/docs/starting/projects.rst.txt

                         "default": "null"
                     },
                     "cb_cmap": {
-                        "description": "Name of D3 colorscale to be used for color mapping", "type": "string",
+                        "description": "Name of D3 color scale to be used for color mapping.
+See :ref:`ColorScale` for valid string values.", "type": "string",
                         "default": ""
                     },